NAKAMURA NAKAZÔ II

 Career:

-1st lunar month of 1770: he makes his first appearance on stage, at the Ichimuraza, where he receives the name of Ôtani Eisuke.
+1st lunar month of 1770: he made his first appearance on stage, in Edo at the Ichimuraza, where he received the name of Ôtani Eisuke.

-11th lunar month of 1778: Ôtani Eisuke takes the name of Ôtani Haruji II and becomes wakashugata.
+11th lunar month of 1778: he became wakashugata and took the name of Ôtani Haruji II.

-11th lunar month of 1787: Ôtani Haruji II takes the name of Ôtani Oniji III at the Nakamuraza, playing in the kaomise drama "Yukimizuki Eiga Hana no Hachinoki".
+11th lunar month of 1787: Ôtani Haruji II took the name of Ôtani Oniji III at the Nakamuraza, performing in the kaomise drama "Yukimizuki Eiga Hana no Hachinoki".

-9th lunar month of 1790: the play "Yoshitsune Koshigoejô" is staged for the first time in Edo, at the Ichimuraza; it celebrates the onagori kyôgen of the Kamigata star Asao Tamejûrô I; Oniji plays the role of Nishikido no Tarô [more details].
+9th lunar month of 1790: the play "Yoshitsune Koshigoejô" was staged for the first time in Edo, at the Ichimuraza; it celebrated the onagori kyôgen of the Kamigata star Asao Tamejûrô I; Oniji played the role of Nishikido no Tarô [more details].

-3rd lunar month of 1793: Oniji's rank in the Edo hyôbanki, jitsuaku section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].
+3rd lunar month of 1793: Oniji's rank in the Edo hyôbanki, jitsuaku section, was jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].

-10th lunar month of 1794: due to some financial difficulties, the salaries of all the actors are drastically reduced.
-Oniji's yearly salary for the coming season is set to 250 ryô after a reduction of 80.
+10th lunar month of 1794: due to some financial difficulties, the salaries of all the actors were drastically reduced.
+Oniji's yearly salary for the coming season was set to 250 ryô after a reduction of 80.

-11th lunar month of 1794: Ôtani Oniji III takes the name of Nakamura Nakazô II at the Miyakoza, playing in Namiki Gohei I's kaomise drama "Uruô Tosshi Meika no Homare", which welcomes in Edo the actors Kataoka Nizaemon VII and Nakamura Noshio II and the Ôsaka playwright Namiki Gohei I.
+11th lunar month of 1794: Ôtani Oniji III took the name of Nakamura Nakazô II at the Miyakoza, performing in Namiki Gohei I's kaomise drama "Uruô Tosshi Meika no Homare", which welcomed in Edo the actors Kataoka Nizaemon VII and Nakamura Noshio II and the Ôsaka playwright Namiki Gohei I.

-9th lunar month of 1796: the play "Hikosan Gongen Chikai no Sukedachi" is staged for the first time in Edo, simultaneously at the Kiriza and the Miyakoza; Nakazô plays the roles of Mokusokan and the yakko Tomohei in the latter theater [casting].
+9th lunar month of 1796: the play "Hikosan Gongen Chikai no Sukedachi" was staged for the first time in Edo, simultaneously at the Kiriza and the Miyakoza; Nakazô played the roles of Mokusokan and the yakko Tomohei in the latter theater [casting].

-11th lunar month of 1796: Nakazô appears on stage for the last time, at the Miyakoza, playing in the kaomise drama "Seiwa Nidai Ôyose Genji".
-He suddenly falls ill and quickly dies.
-His tombstone is located in the precincts of the Kôtokuji in the district of Asakusa.
+11th lunar month of 1796: Nakazô appeared on stage for the last time, in Edo at the Miyakoza, where he performed in the kaomise drama "Seiwa Nidai Ôyose Genji".
+He suddenly fell ill and stopped acting.

 Comments: